volodymyrrusin/telegram-bot/README.md

-# Currency telegram bot
+# Currency/stocks telegram bot
 ## About
-The main purpose of this telegram bot is to get fast and easily prices and some general information of the currencies and other financilal instruments.
+The main purpose of the bot is to get fast and easily prices and some general information of the currencies and other financilal instruments.
 This bot gets information from [twelvedata API](https://twelvedata.com/docs).
 You can use the bot [@UnPocoDeBot](https://web.telegram.org/a/#6167922143) on [Telegram](https://telegram.org).
 Also you can visit my [site](https://volodymyrrusin.github.io/).